 - Application method.

-It can also help farmers determine whether the pesticides are needed for certain crops and fields, thus decrease the amounts of pesticides and economically distribute the resources.
+It can also help farmers determine whether the pesticides are needed for specific crops and fields, thus decrease the amounts of pesticides and economically distribute the resources.
 For example, if corn crops grow in excellent condition without the use of pesticides, it is a better financial decision not to use pesticides in those areas.